DSauthier/gh-demo/README.md

    ```bash
    npm run start-fixed
    ```
-   - Try the same exploit: Order something, then try negative refund
+   - Try the same exploit: Order something, then try negative refund or manipulate the UI
    - Show error: "Invalid refund amount.
 Refund amount must be a positive number."

 2. **Show the GitHub Actions workflow:**
    - Open `.github/workflows/deploy.yml`
-   - Explain the pipeline: CodeQL security scan → Deploy to EC2
+   - Explain the pipeline: Deploys to an AWS VM using SSH and PM2 (see deploy.yml for details)
-   - Show how GHAS would detect similar vulnerabilities automatically
+   - Note: No custom CodeQL or advanced security scanning is enabled by default—only GitHub’s default security features are present.

 3. **Commit and push the fix:**
    ```bash